 You can find a range of bird species across the world.
-But, go to the tropics or island states and you not only find an array of different species, you might also see many that can’t be found anywhere else.
+But, go to the tropics or island states and you not only find an array of different species, but you might also see many that can’t be found anywhere else.

 Endemic species are those that naturally occur in only one location or country.
 They are, in that sense, geographically unique.
 This makes them incredibly interesting to study, but also puts them at greater risk of extinction.
 If the species is lost in that one location, it is lost everywhere.

-In the map we see the distribution of endemic bird species across the world.
+On this map, we see the distribution of endemic bird species across the world.
 Much like the distribution of mammals, the tropics light up as a biodiversity hub.
 Indonesia is home to more than 500 endemic species; Australia to almost 360; and the Philippines to almost 260.
 Brazil has a similar number.